Methodology of the Social Progress Index®

 Unsafe water, sanitation and hygiene

-Age-standardized Disability-Adjusted Life Years (DALYs) rate attributable to unsafe water, sanitation and hygiene per 100,000 people.
+Age-standardized Disability-Adjusted Life Years (DALYs) rate attributable to unsafe water, sanitation, and hygiene (per 100,000 population).

 Source: Institute for Health Metrics and Evaluation